Sushi-DS/Responsive_Project/README.md

 **Django 3 - Python Backend Web Development course learned from Kazi(Udemy)** *Django Blog Project*

 This is a simple Django blog project where users can create, read, update, and delete blog posts.
-Users can also register, login, and logout.
+Users can also register, login, and logout and interact through comments and likes.
 This project serves as a basic example of how to build a blog application using Django.

 *Features*
 1. User registration: Users can register for an account with username, email, and password.
-2. User authentication: Users can login and logout of their accounts.
+2. User authentication: Users can log in and logout of their accounts.
 3. Create, Read, Update, and Delete (CRUD) operations for blog posts.
 4. User profiles: Users can view their own profiles and update their information.
+5. Like and Comment: Users can like and comment on posts.

 *Requirements*
 1. Python 3.11
 2. Django (latest version)
+3. Bootstrap (for styling)
+4. SQLite (as database)

 *Usage*